The family signature theorem: Ranicki

 \begin{theorem}[Family signature theorem over $\LL^s(\bZ)$] Let $\pi: E \to |K|$ be an oriented topological block bundle with fibre $F^d$.
 Then the square

 commutes up to homotopy. \end{theorem}

-The bottom map in this diagram arises from considering isomorphisms of (linking) forms as in particular being cobordisms.
-We will construct this map during the course of the proof, and also construct the Ranicki orientation.
+The bottom map $inc$ in this diagram arises from considering isomorphisms of (linking) forms as being cobordisms.
+We will construct this map in Section \ref{sec:MapInc}, and construct the Ranicki orientation in Section \ref{sec:RanickiOrientation}.
 Our proof of this theorem uses only formal properties of symmetric $L$-theory.
 In Section \ref{sec:Addenda} we will explain how the result can be somewhat improved, and interpreted, using non-formal results about the homotopy type of $\LL^s(\bZ)$ and its relation with Grothendieck--Witt theory.

 We will obtain Theorem \ref{thm:FSTLThy} as the combination of two results, each of which holds for a class of families $\pi : E \to |K|$ more general than oriented topological block bundles.
 Firstly, when $\pi : E \to |K|$ is a Poincar{\'e} mock bundle (defined in Section \ref{sec:PMock}) we will define a family signature map $|K| \to \Omega^{\infty+d} \LL^s(\bZ)$.
 Secondly, when $\pi$ is in fact a manifold mock bundle (defined in Section \ref{sec:Mock}) we shall explain why the family signature map factors as $\Omega^{\infty+d} \sigma \circ \alpha : |K| \to \Omega^{\infty+d} \MSTop \to \Omega^{\infty+d} \LL^s(\bZ)$.
 Thirdly, when the Poincar{\'e} mock bundle $\pi$ comes from a fibration with Poincar{\'e} fibre (and in fact even something slightly more general) we will prove that the family signature map factors as $inc \circ \phi$.
 Hence when all these conditions hold, such as for topological block bundles, we obtain the conclusion of Theorem \ref{thm:FSTLThy}.